bizz84/flutter-tips-and-tricks/tips/0070-localizations/index.md

 Let’s explore the generated files 🔍

-Open the main file, `app_localizations.dart`, we can notice the key `name` from the ARB template, along with the description.
+Inside the main file (`app_localizations.dart`), we can notice the key `name` from the ARB template, along with the description.

 The `AppLocalizations` class is an abstract class that will be extended by every locale delegate.

 ![](070.7.png)